pmolina/dps/README.md

 ## Smart Contract

-The core of the DPS is the `StablecoinVault` smart contract.
+The core of the DPS is the `ERC20TokenVault` smart contract.
 Key components include:

 - Deposit and withdrawal functions for the specified ERC20 token
 - Proof of life mechanism, automatically updating on interactions